PaoloP98/FlutterAutostartIntent/README.md

 Intents have been retrieved from this stackoverflow answer: https://stackoverflow.com/a/48945679/15328543

-The intent is currently launched for these manufacturers:
+The intents is currently launched for these manufacturers:

 - xiaomi ✔
 - oppo